NikosAlexandris/i.landsat8.swlst/archive/i.landsat8.swlst.md

 For example, the LST pixel with a CWV of 2.1 g/cm2 is estimated by using the coefficients of [0.0, 2.5] and [2.0, 3.5].
-This process initially reduces the δLSTinc and improves the spatial continuity of the LST product.
+This process initially reduces the delta-LSTinc and improves the spatial continuity of the LST product.

 EXAMPLE